facundobatista/pyempaq/README.md

 - `-v, --verbose` - Show detailed information, typically of interest only when diagnosing problems.
 - `-q, --quiet` - Only events of WARNING level and above will be tracked.

+All that said, there is an special option `-V, --version` that if used will just print the version and exit.

 > **Note**
 > In the **execution phase**, if you have an environment variable `PYEMPAQ_DEBUG=1` it will show the Pyempaq log lines during the execution.